rjmarques/angular2-typescript-recipe/README.md

 # Angular 2 & Typescript Recipe

-This project is aims to provide a base structure for a web project.
+This project aims to provide a base structure for a web project.
 It is not meant as a tutorial of any kind, but instead to remove initial boilderplate build definition concerns.
 Thus, provinding a pre-defined and robust build structure upon which multiple developers can work on to build something great!

 ### Installation